6bee/Remote.Linq.EntityFramework/README.md

 Remote linq extensions for entity framework.

-Use this package to apply eager-loading (`Include`-expressions) to EF queries.
+Use this package for proper integration with EF6 as well as to apply eager-loading (`Include`-expressions) to EF queries.

 ## Sample